Willian199/dart_ddi/README.md

 ## Projects

+- [Budgetopia](https://github.com/Willian199/budgetopia) - An intuitive personal finance app that helps users track expenses.
 - [Perfumei](https://github.com/Willian199/Perfumei) - A simple mobile app about perfumes.
 Built using DDI and Cubit.
-- [Clinicas](https://github.com/Willian199/lab_clinicas_fe) - A mobile, desktop and web application about Attendance Rank.
+- [Clinicas](https://github.com/Willian199/lab_clinicas_fe) - A project for a mobile, desktop and web application about Attendance Rank.
 Built using Signal and Flutter DDI to enable route-based dependency injection management.

 Summary